HsKA-OSGIS-archive/GeoVogaticHub/README.md

 # Installation
-To work with this code, download all files and seperate them in the following order: all js files should be placed into a folder names js, all CSS files should be placed into a new folder named CSS, and the logo should be place into a folder called assets.
+To work with this code, download all files and seperate them in the following order:

+	- all JavaScript files should be placed into a folder names js,
+	- all CSS files should be placed into a new folder named CSS,
+	- the logo should be place into a folder called assets.